College basketball rankings, scores from every Top 25 team | NCAA.com

 College basketball rankings: Top 25 NET rankings

-The NET rankings are updated each day so they can take into account the most recent games for each NCAA team.
+Unlike the AP Poll or the Coaches Poll, the NET rankings are updated each day during the regular season so they can take into account the most recent games for each NCAA team.

 MORE: Complete NET rankings | AP Poll | Coaches Poll